elc45/fisher-hmc-paper/main.typ

 transform our posterior.
 We have rather strong requirements for the flows however:
 We need forward and inverse transformations, and we need to be able to compute the log determinant of the jacobian of the transformation efficiently.
-A well studied familiy of normalizing flows that provides all of those is RealMVP (todo ref).
+A well studied family of normalizing flows that provides all of those is RealNVP (todo ref).

-For our experiments we used the library flowjax that implemnets RealMVP and other normalizing flows in jax.
+For our experiments we used the library flowjax that implements RealNVP and other normalizing flows in jax.
 I slightly changed the adaptation schema from the usual nutpie algorithm (described in more detail in the next section), so that for the first couple of windows only diagonal mass matrix adaptation is used, and only after 150 draws do we start to fit a normalizing flow.
 We then repeatedly run an adam optimizer on a window of draws, and use the updated normalizing flow to sample.

 Especially for larger models the size of our training data set seems to be very important, so I included the full trajectory of the HMC sampler as training data, not just the draws themselves.
-I think this might be usful to do even if the amount of training data is not a limiting factor, as we would like that the transformed posterior matches the normal distribution everywhere the HMC sampler evaluaties it, not just at those points it accepts as draws.
+I think this might be useful to do even if the amount of training data is not a limiting factor, as we would like that the transformed posterior matches the normal distribution everywhere the HMC sampler evaluates it, not just at those points it accepts as draws.
 So far I have not tested this systematically, but my experiments suggest that this can help us to sample a wide range of posterior distributions a lot more efficiently, or also to sample many distributions that were previously not possible to sample without extensive manual reparametrizations.
 It also comes with a large computational cost however, as the optimization itself can take a long time.
-Luckily, it seems to run relatiely efficiently on GPUs, so that even if the logp function itself does not lend itself to evaluation on GPUs, we can still spend most of the comutational time running scalable code.
+Luckily, it seems to run relatively efficiently on GPUs, so that even if the logp function itself does not lend itself to evaluation on GPUs, we can still spend most of the computational time running scalable code.
 Often, the number of gradient evaluations that are necessary to sample even complicated posterior distributions decrease a lot.